isomerpages/moe-westspringsec/_students/MIMS Computer Account.md

 **Student iCON and MIMS Password
 **

 Every student will have a student iCON account to log in to the computers in school and his/her Personal Learning Device.
-Student iCON account allows students to access Student Learning Space (SLS) and other learning platforms in future.
+Student iCON account allows students to access Student Learning Space (SLS) and other learning platforms.

 Details: